The Value of knowing

 - A mutation that this testing does not detect

-Management: If sufficient personal and family history was provided for analysis, your report may prompt “modified medical management” and this section will highlight changes management recommendations made by leading medical societies that you and your healthcare provider may want to consider.
+Management: If sufficient personal and family history was provided for analysis, your report may prompt “modified medical management” and this section will highlight management recommendations made by leading medical societies that you and your healthcare provider may want to consider.
 The two of you will work together to determine the best management plan for you.

 Family: Family members should consider talking to their healthcare providers about hereditary cancer testing to help define their own hereditary cancer risk.
 While your test report may be helpful for your family’s hereditary cancer assessment, each individual’s genetic makeup is different and may still require individual testing.